Shuffle/Shuffle-docs/docs/apps.md

 TBD

 ## Create custom app
-TBD: Create for Shuffle.
+TBD: This is not finished.

 Since Shuffle is based on WALKOFF, [their guide works for app development](https://walkoff.readthedocs.io/en/latest/apps.html).
+Further reading will later be available [here](/docs/app_creation)

 If you end up using WALKOFF, you need to make ONE edit:
 - Change the first line to: FROM frikky/shuffle:app_sdk as base